tongplw/Chat-Room-Socket-Programming-Python/README.md

 # Client-Server Chat Room

-A chat room with one server and multiple clients.
-Server provides a chat room for clients to join.
-After joining the chat, the client can send message to the chat room where all chat messages are logged and displayed.
+This project is a chat room with one server and multiple clients.
+The server provides a chat room for clients to join.
+After joining the chat, the clients can send messages to the chat room where all chat messages are logged and displayed.

 ### Getting Started